-2. Outcome of the panel discussion on the management of liaison officers replies is set out in doc.
+In order to prepare the background for the panel discussion on the management of liaison officers, delegations were invited to fill in a questionnaire set out in doc.
+CM 6061/10.
+26 contributions were received from 25 Member States and Europol.
+A detailed overview of these replies is set out in doc.
 6368/11 ENFOPOL 33 and was presented for the panel discussion.
 The overview below provides a summarised outcome of the discussions that took place within the panel.